Chair GNSS Remote Sensing, Navigation and Positioning

 - G-TERN constellation

 - © J. Wickert (GFZ)

-A highlight of the scientific activities in the topic area in 2017 was the innovative climate research experiment, which was proposed within the ESA call for Earth Explorer 9 missions: G-TERN .
+A highlight of the scientific activities in the topic area during the recent years was an innovative climate research experiment with focus on Polar regions.
+This experiment was proposed within the Earth Explorer 9 call of the European Space Agency ESA by a large international team of scientist and engineers under joint lead of IEEC Barcelona and TUB/GFZ: G-TERN .

 ContactProf.
 Dr. rer. nat.
 Jens Wickert